Youngstown State Penguins: Men's basketball

 The Youngstown State men's basketball team began with the 1927–28 season.
 The team has competed in the NAIA from 1946–47 until joining NCAA Division II competition in 1960–61.
 The Penguins joined Division I competition in 1981–82, which was also the last season the team was coached by long-time coach Dom Rosselli.
 Over 38 seasons, Rosselli compiled a record of 589–388.
 Upon joining Division I competition, the Penguins competed in the Ohio Valley Conference until the 1988–89 season.
 After four seasons as an independent, the Penguins competed in the Mid-Continent Conference from 1992–93 until joining the Horizon League in the 2001–02 season.
 Although the team has competed in NCAA Division I and has been a member of three separate conferences, the men's basketball team has yet to win a conference championship in either the regular season or conference tournament.

-Since joining the Horizon League in the 2001–02 season, the men's basketball team has never finished higher than a tie for fourth.
-The program had its first back-to-back winning seasons in 29 years in 2011-12 and 2012–13 and was invited to the 2013 CollegeInsider.com Postseason Tournament.
-The program was coached by Jerry Slocum for 12 seasons from 2005 to 2017 and concluded his coaching career with a 142-232 record.
+Since joining the Horizon League in the 2001–02 season, the men's basketball team has won the regular season title once, in the 2022–23 season.
+The program had its first back-to-back winning seasons in 29 years in 2011–12 and 2012–13 and was invited to the 2013 CollegeInsider.com Postseason Tournament.
+The program was coached by Jerry Slocum for 12 seasons from 2005 to 2017 and concluded his coaching career with a 142–232 record.
 Overall, Slocum amassed 699 victories throughout his college coaching career.
 He is in a select group of college men's basketball coaches with 600 wins.
 Slocum was replaced by Jerrod Calhoun in 2017.
-In his first six years, Calhoun has produced four winning seasons and a 96-96 record.
+In his first six years, Calhoun produced four winning seasons and a 96–96 record.
 Calhoun's success includes the Horizon League regular season championship and an invitation to compete in the National Invitation Tournament (NIT).
-Kendrick Perry, who played at Youngstown State from 2010-11 through 2013-14, played in the NBA Development League and now competes for Unicaja of the Spanish Liga ACB and the Basketball Champions League.
+Kendrick Perry, who played at Youngstown State from 2010–11 through 2013–14, played in the NBA Development League and now competes for Unicaja of the Spanish Liga ACB and the Basketball Champions League.
+Calhoun coached the program for seven years, producing five winning seasons and a 118–106 record.
+He left to take the head coach position at Utah State and was replaced by Ethan Faulkner.
+In his first season, Faulkner led the Penguins to the Horizon League Tournament final for the first time in program history.